 - A smaller required dosage

 As far as evidence goes, there are four studies available for review on the manufacturer website, gerkrealkalyn.com.
-However, to be fair, often manufacturer-funded and supervised studies are biased towards the product, so check them out but bear that in mind as you do so.
+However, to be fair, manufacturer-funded and supervised studies tend to be biased towards the product.
+Therefore, check them out but bear that in mind as you do so.
 I’ve included one study below: